EllE961/LA-CTF-McFlagChecker/README.md

 ### Datapack Workflow

 1. **Input Registers:**
    The challenge begins with an array of 40 numbers that encode the flag (typically represented as ASCII values).
-These numbers, when interpreted as characters, form the flag string (for example, something that might start with "lactf{...}") and by default it [0] *40.
+These numbers, when interpreted as characters, form the flag string (for example, something that might start with "lactf{...}") and by default it is [0] *40.

 2. **Forward Transformations:**
    The datapack applies several layers of transformations: